Skip to content

 K --> L[Rendered page / PSD]

-At the code level, the public pipeline steps are Detect -> OCR -> Inpaint -> LLM Generate -> Render, but the detect stage is already doing three distinct jobs:
+At the code level, the public pipeline is Detect -> OCR -> Inpaint -> LLM Generate -> Render, but the detect stage is already doing three distinct jobs:

 • text foreground segmentation